davedawson/scrtchpd-lite/README.md

 > Your total initial download can’t be over 10kB.

-Once gzipped, the assets come in well under 10k.
+Before gzipping these, they come in under 10k.
+Once gzipped, the app will be even lighter.

 Markup: `2.9k`.
 Javascript: `2.5k`.